GoogleCloudPlatform/community/tutorials/cloud-iot-logging/index.md

 ### Filter logs to a specific device

-We currently have been looking at a log that contains entries for all devices.
-But given these are structured log entries, we can use the numeric id of the resource to limit our view to only one device in the more realistic scenario when multiple devices are writing log events.
+So far you have been looking at a log that contains entries for all devices.
+But given these are structured log entries, you can use the numeric id of the resource to limit our view to only one device in the more realistic scenario when multiple devices are writing log events.

-We open up the log entry, find the resource, labels, and choose `device_num_id`, click on it and choose `Show matching entries`:
+You open up the log entry, find the resource, labels, and choose `device_num_id`, click on it and choose `Show matching entries`:

 ![console image](./images/c6.png)